proofprotocol/.github/profile/README.md

 **ProofStamp**
 The HACKERverse certification mark awarded to proof artifacts that meet Proof-Complete validity tier requirements and pass independent ProofRegister review.
 Meeting the Proof Protocol standard is required but not sufficient for ProofStamp certification.
 The stamp is earned.
 Not minted.
 Not self-declared.

+**Structural Independence**
+No outcome-contingent financial relationship, no ceded operational control, no reporting relationship, and no return-engagement incentive between the party capturing evidence and the party being measured.
+See PP-SPEC-023.

+**Fidelity-at-Capture**
+Whether evidence faithfully represents what an executor actually did, established through structural independence at the moment of capture, distinct from mere tamper-evidence after the fact.
+See PP-SPEC-023.

 ---